blancks/syslog-forwarder/README.md

 - Network errors will be retried with exponential backoff
 - Invalid sessions are automatically renewed
 - All errors are logged with timestamps

+## Background

+This project was created to address the lack of native syslog forwarding capabilities in FRITZ!Box routers.
+It allows centralizing router event logs to a syslog server for better log management and monitoring.

+This tool started as a personal utility and was developed in just a few hours.
+It's being shared for others who might need a simple solution to the same problem.

+### Why PHP?

+PHP was chosen simply because it's a language I'm comfortable with.
+While there might be better technical choices for this task, PHP is simple enough to get the job done.
+The performance impact of using PHP with polling is negligible - even with 1-second refresh intervals, the resource usage remains minimal.

 ## Contributing